GeoCPU/Automatic-ADB-APK-installer/README.md

 1. **ADB (Android Debug Bridge)**
    Install the **ADB installer**.
+   Right click and click Run as administrator.
 Follow all the instructions with Y for each step.

 3. **Python 3.x**
    Download and install Python from [python.org](https://www.python.org/downloads/).